OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

 Our recommendation in this how-to is to start simple;
 we will call out areas where you can iterate further on making your ``Protocol`` more sophisticated.

+If you want a complete, runnable example to start building your own ``Protocol`` from, skip here: :ref:`howto-protocol-complete-example`

 .. image:: ../_static/gufe_protocol_diagram.svg
     :alt: The ``gufe`` protocol system.